Saturday, July 7, 2018

 http://dlb.sa.edu.au/tlsmoodle/enrol/index.php?id=83

-Click on ACS Aboriginal Cultural Studies course, log on as a Guest and then in the next screen,enter password in reverse as mentioned.
+Click on ACS Aboriginal Cultural Studies course, log on as a Guest and then in the next screen,enter password in reverse.